kevinding0218/InterviewDocuments/Q and A/System Design/Stars/TCP vs UDP.md

 #### Cons of TCP (HTTP2)
 - tcp was doing way too much for us that we don't really need this level of thing with http 2 specifically.
-- HTTP2  we have this idea of streams right?  the packets are packaged into its own applic layer seven packet that has an id called stream id or say okay, i'm sending a GET or POST request tag it with stream number 7 whatever, so you can send three requests at the same timehowever to the tcp layer this is just data this is just garbage data it doesn't know that oh this is stream one this is stream stream seven this stream is there's no no it doesn't have stuff it knows that this is packet this is packet this is back at this these are packets and guess what if stream nine packets received successfully but stream 8 and 7 was not for some reason the server will actually pause and say hey i received this packet but the sequence because they are labeled with the sequences right this i don't receive this or this i'm gonna wait for you to send all the stuff because oh
+- HTTP2  we have this idea of streams right?  the packets are packaged into its own applic layer seven packet that has an id called stream id or say okay, i'm sending a GET or POST request tag it with stream number 7 whatever, so you can send three requests at the same time however to the tcp layer this is just data this is just garbage data it doesn't know that, oh this is stream 1 this is stream stream 7 this stream.
+What would happen is if stream 9 packets received successfully but stream 8 and 7 was not for some reason the server will actually pause and say hey i received this packet but the sequence because they are labeled with the sequences right this i don't receive this or this i'm gonna wait for you to send all the stuff because oh